kleph/dcos-docs/1.10/networking/load-balancing/north-south/edge-lb/quickstart.md

 # Quickstart

 1. Create a [pool](/1.10/networking/edge-lb/architecture#edge-lb-pool) configuration.
-There are more [examples here](/1.10/networking/edge-lb/examples), and more detailed [configuration documented here](/1.10/networking/edge-lb/configuration), but for this quickstart, you can use this configuration, named `sample-minimal.yaml`:
+Copy the following configuration into a file named `sample-minimal.yaml`.

     ```yaml
     ---